jaakkopy/rpi_measurements/README.md

 - On the machine that communicates with the RPi run: `ssh-keygen`
 - Copy the public key to the RPi: `ssh-copy-id -i ~/.ssh/<filename>.pub username@raspberrypihostname` (if the [Raspberry Pi imager](https://www.raspberrypi.com/software/) tool was used to write the operating system, the hostname is likely set to `raspberrypi.local`)

+## Resolving common connection issues
+- When trying to form an SSH connection to the RPi, if a connection error occurs, please check that the firewall (commonly `firewalld` or similar service) is not blocking the connection.
+A simple way to find out if this has an affect is to disable the firewall and try again.
+- If that does not work, it could also be that SSH was not set up when writing the OS image.
+Then the image should be written again while making sure that the SSH option is selected on the [Raspberry Pi imager](https://www.raspberrypi.com/software/).

 # measurement.py
 - Reads measurement values (current, voltage, power, accumulated energy) from a RuiDeng UM25C measurement device and writes them to stdout in CSV format with timestamps.
 - Used in every experiment.